PablooDario/Data-Analysis/HouseWebScraping/readme.md

  **Requisites for the Second Program**

-- Have the lastest version of Google Chrome
+- Have the lastest version of Google Chrome and Google Chrome Driver
-- have the google chrome driver downloaded
+- Have the google chrome driver downloaded